fgerick/Limace.jl/docs/src/eigen.md

 ## Sparse eigenvalue solver

 A native Julia implementation of the Arnoldi method (with Krylov-Schur restarts) is implemented in [ArnoldiMethod.jl](https://github.com/JuliaLinearAlgebra/ArnoldiMethod.jl).
-In the `Eigen` submodule of `Limace.jl`, an implementation of the shift-invert method is available through the `eigstarget` function.
+In the `EigenSolve` submodule of `Limace.jl`, an implementation of the shift-invert method is available through the `eigstarget` function.
 The shift-invert method shifts the spectrum around a given target eigenvalue ``\sigma`` and inverts the operator on the left-hand-side, so that
 ```math
 \frac{1}{\lambda-\sigma}\mathbf{x} = (\mathbf{A}-\sigma\mathbf{B})^{-1}\mathbf{B}\mathbf{x}.